 Arkansas plans to conduct 30 directed traffic enforcement projects during each FY2019 - FY2021 years based upon available staffing and other contingencies.
-These enforcements will not exceed on FTE for the year.
+These enforcements will not exceed one FTE for the year.
 The enforcements generally consist of a minimum of four officers.
 AHP directed enforcement forms and e-Citations will be utilized to calculate the enforcement activities.
 This will entail increased AHP personnel and possibly include the Arkansas State Police, in which will be utilized along highly traveled routes as in previous years.

 Plans also include reviews of crashes for location and time of day to establish possible changes in patrol deployment for enforcement.
 The AHP is also aware of a dramatic increases in highway construction due to increased funding created by the recent passage of voter approved state sales tax and bond issues.
 Officers will be used during regular patrol assignments and Federal Aid Programs for law enforcement presence in highway work zones.
+This MCSAP activity will be tracked and sparated from activity funded by other sources.

 Arkansas' level of effort stated in the FAST Act averaged 51,897 inspections per year for 2004 and 2005.
 AHP staffing levels currently are lower than in past years.
-AHP currently has 101 officers compared to 167 in 2004 and 159 in 2005.
+AHP currently has 148 officers compared to 167 in 2004 and 159 in 2005.
 Arkansas will be unable to conduct the number of inspections to maintain the same level of activities achieved in fiscal years 2004 and 2005 in order for non-CMV traffic enforcement activities to be eligible MCSAP expenses.

 Arkansas' level of effort stated in the Fast Act averaged 29 compliance reviews/investigations per year for 2004 and 2005.
-AHP staffing levels currently are lower than in the past years.
-AHP currently has one Motor Carrier Safety Inspector compared to two in 2004 and 2005.
+AHP currently has two newly trained Motor Carrier Safety Inspectors compared to two trained in 2004 and 2005.
 For the years of 2004/2005, with two inspectors, AHP conducted 29 compliance reviews/investigations per year.
 That would make the level of effort equal to 14.5 average compliance reviews/investigations yearly per inspector.
-AHP is currently staffed with one inspector who has conducted 19 compliance reviews/investigations for the year.
+AHP was recently staffed with one inspector who has conducted 19 compliance reviews/investigations for the year.
 That would make the level of effort equal to 19 average compliance reviews/investigations yearly per inspector which exceeds the level of effort maintained for the 2004/2005 period.